 Every spring and fall, millions of birds journey along the Atlantic Flyway north to breeding grounds and back south to their winter homes.
 For millions of years, the moon and stars have helped them find their way.
 For just 100 years, artificial light, especially from cities, has steered them off course.

 Chicago and New York have led the way in darkening their night skies for migrating birds.
 Our city is taking action with Lights Out Winston-Salem, started by Forsyth Audubon and Audubon North Carolina in spring 2012.
 So far five buildings have signed on to participate by turning off nonessential exterior and interior lighting after 11 p.m. during spring and fall migration.
-Much thanks to: Liberty Plaza, Reynolds American, R. J. Reynolds Building, Wells Fargo, Winston Tower.
+Much thanks to: Liberty Plaza, Reynolds American, The Cardinal Hotel, Wells Fargo, Winston Tower.

 Turn out the lights and give the more than 150 species of birds that pass through Winston-Salem the dark skies they need for safe flight.
 In doing so, you will save money and reduce our city's use of fossil fuels.
 And we will all see more stars.
 Bird-friendly skies are friendlier for people, too.
-The spring lights out period is March 15-May 30.
+The fall lights out period is September 10-November 30.
+The spring lights out period is March 15-May 31.

 Most birds migrate at night.
 Artificial lights attract and disorient birds, leading to collisions with buildings.
 Collisions kill anywhere from 100 million to 1 billion birds a year in the United States.
 Experts say that building collisions are second only to habitat destruction in human-related causes of bird mortality.
 This problem is not limited to large cities: during morning surveys of 13 downtown Winston-Salem buildings, Audubon volunteers found 50 dead and injured birds in a single month during fall 2011.